BASE & Skydiving Canopy Handling

 Why This Course Exists

 When something goes wrong after opening, there is rarely time to think.
+The environment is fast, high-adrenaline, and often violent.
+Decisions must be made immediately, under stress, with limited margin for error.

 Who This Course Is For